zerodevx/amp-build/README.md

 |---------------------|---------------|------------------------------------------|
 | stagingUrl          | String        | Base URL of staging site                 |
 | productionUrl       | String        | Base URL of production site              |

+## TO-DOs

+### LD+JSON

+Make a better way to automate this.

+### Service Worker

+Integrate service worker generation into build.

+### PWA/App Shell

+Build should eventually become a [PWA](https://developers.google.com/web/progressive-web-apps/), where AMP-validated pages are indexed by search engines and act as an entry point to a complete PWA app.

+At the moment, [Amp Shadow](https://github.com/ampproject/amphtml/blob/master/spec/amp-shadow-doc.md) does not seem to be working very well, and it's not clear if AMP devs are continuing work on it.

+Also, during proof-of-concept it's discovered that not all AMP components work as expected after being piped in.

+## Changelog

+**v1.0.0 2019-07-31:**
+* Complete overhaul so that things should be easier to reason with now.
+* This should be good enough as a base to build on.

+**v0.1.0 2018-10-05:**
+* Initial release.